Inflation vs Deflation vs Disinflation: Navigating for Success

 Stocks in Inflation-Resistant Industries

-Investing in stocks from sectors that can pass on cost increases to consumers or have pricing power can also be a strategic move during inflationary times.
+Investing stocks from sectors that can pass on cost increases to consumers or have pricing power can also be a strategic move during inflationary times.
 Industries like healthcare, technology, and consumer staples often perform well during inflationary periods as they can more easily adapt to rising costs.

 Cryptocurrencies